augustluhrs/Super-Auto-Lich/README.md

   - [ ] some sort of data gathering for what is picked and what wins?

   ## Playtest Notes

+  ### 0.3

+  **Balance Notes**
+  - changed kobolds to total num kobolds instead of total -1, but still only triggers if multiple

   ### 0.2